 “I wasn’t thinking about how many people got hurt in that moment,” the actor said.
 “This is probably irreparable.”

-Smith clarified that his wife, Jada Pinkett Smith, didn’t tell him “to do something” after Rock made a joke related to her alopecia areata, a disease that causes hair loss.
+Smith clarified that his wife, Jada Pinkett Smith, didn’t tell him “to do something” after Rock made a joke related to her alopecia areata, an autoimmune condition that causes hair loss.

 “I made a choice on my own, from my own experiences, from my own history with Chris,” he said.
 “Jada had nothing to do with it.
 I’m sorry, babe.”